aferranc/almalinux-9-minimal/README.md

   You can build the Dockerfile here and run it with a sample command.
 Note that to retrieve your ISO after the container has finished creation, you must specify a mount point at `/mnt` during the container's execution in order to retrieve the file.
 Additionally, privileged execution is required by the container to mount the ISO during the recreation process.

-  Example: `mkdir ./iso-out && docker build -t centos-8-minimal && docker run --privileged -v ./iso-out:/mnt centos-8-minimal`
+  Example: `mkdir ./iso-out && docker build -t almalinux-9-minimal . && docker run --privileged -v ./iso-out:/mnt almalinux-9-minimal`

 ### Requirements

-- CentOS 8
+- AlmaLinux 8

-  You can run script on CentOS 8 only (since it depends on CentOS 8 utilities).
+  You can run script on AlmaLinux 9 only (since it depends on AlmaLinux 9 utilities).

 - Some additional packages needs to be installed in order to run the script.
 Those can be installed by using the command below:

         yum -y install yum-utils createrepo syslinux genisoimage isomd5sum bzip2 curl file

-- One of the official ISO image of CentOS 8 distribution.
+- One of the official ISO image of AlmaLinux 9 distribution.
 Place it to same folder with the script.

-        CentOS-8.X.XXXX-x86_64-boot.iso
+        AlmaLinux-9.1-x86_64-boot.iso
-        CentOS-8.X.XXXX-x86_64-dvd1.iso
+        AlmaLinux-9.1-x86_64-dvd.iso

 ### Synopsis